 This mineral heat lamp has been shown in clinical studies to reduce inflammation and edema from soft tissue injuries such as strains and sprains.
 TDP lamps are also known to improve blood circulation, relax the nervous system and even treat your skin without any harmful side effects.

-This is a method of applying acupressure by creating a vacuum on the your skin to remove blockages (i.e. inflammation), thereby improving Qi flow—to treat respiratory diseases such as the common cold, pneumonia, and bronchitis.
+This is a method of applying acupressure by creating a vacuum on your skin to remove blockages (i.e. inflammation), thereby improving Qi flow—to treat respiratory diseases such as the common cold, pneumonia, and bronchitis.
 It is also used on the body to treat muscular spasms and pain.

 E-Stim is the use of mild electric stimulation therapy during your treatment.